World shares dip after hitting record highs; U.S. yields rebound

 The U.S. dollar index touched a more than 6-week low and Treasury yields edged up after posting on Friday their largest weekly drop since June and oil prices slipped on concerns over rising coronavirus cases globally.

-On Wall Street, indexes fell, with the Nasdaq being the biggest decliner.
+On Wall Street, indexes fell, with the Nasdaq (.IXIC) being the biggest decliner.

 "Wall Street could be in for a few choppy trading weeks as more of the same strong earnings beats becomes the theme," Edward Moya, senior market analyst at OANDA, said in a note.
 "U.S. stocks appear to have hit a top as all the good news from corporate America has been mostly priced in and as the pause in rising yields continues."